 The documentary does, however, omit one fascinating detail.
 James Naismith, credited with inventing basketball while teaching at Springfield College, was a Canadian and a lacrosse player.
 Thus, it's not that lacrosse is a lot like basketball ... it's that basketball is a lot like lacrosse.

-With an alarming rise in concussions in youth sports over the past several years, the CONNY Board is working to educate Program Administrators, coaches and parents on concussion awareness.
+With a rise in reported concussions in youth sports over the past several years, the CONNY Board is working to educate Program Administrators, coaches, and parents on concussion awareness.

 Thank you for addressing this highly relevant topic with your program coaches and parents.